3 Outstanding Reasons to Get Hospitality Training in Florida

 1. Excellent Pay

-In fact, the West Palm Beach-Boca Raton-Delray Beach metro area boasts the highest average wages for food service managers of any metro area in the U.S. Average annual salaries of food service managers in that region are close to $97,000.3
+In fact, the Miami-Fort Lauderdale-West Palm Beach and Naples-Immokalee-Marco Island metro areas boast some of the highest average wages for food service managers of all metro areas in the U.S. Average annual salaries of food service managers in those regions are about $78,000.2

 2. A Booming Industry